lbelella/hue-controller/README.md

 - pyqt4

 ## Known Issues
+- The application expects that the inital setup with the phue library and the bridge has already been completed.
-The application only handles lights that have the colorspace set to 'hs'.
+- The application only handles lights that have the colorspace set to 'hs'.

 ## To-Do
 The todo list is obviously quite large at this point but some of the stuff to add would be:
 - Implement config file
 - Configurable Bridge IP address
+- Initial Bridge setup (pressing the button on the Bridge)
 - Scheduling
 - Handle 'ct' and 'xy' colorspaces